Cultural evolution: Multilinear theory

 Cultural particularism dominated popular thought for the first half of the 20th century before American anthropologists, including Leslie A. White, Julian H. Steward, Marshall D. Sahlins, and Elman R. Service, revived the debate on cultural evolution.
 These theorists were the first to introduce the idea of multilinear cultural evolution.

 Under multilinear theory, there are no fixed stages (as in unilinear theory) towards cultural development.
 Instead, there are several stages of differing lengths and forms.
 Although, individual cultures develop differently and cultural evolution occurs differently, multilinear theory acknowledges that cultures and societies do tend to develop and move forward.

 Leslie A. White focused on the idea that different cultures had differing amounts of 'energy', White argued that with greater energy societies could possess greater levels of social differentiation.
 He rejected separation of modern societies from primitive societies.
 In contrast, Steward argued, much like Darwin's theory of evolution, that culture adapts to its surroundings.
 'Evolution and Culture' by Sahlins and Service is an attempt to condense the views of White and Steward into a universal theory of multilinear evolution.

+Robert Wright recognized the inevitable development of cultures.
+He proposed that population growth was a crucial component of cultural evolution.
+Population has a symbiotic relationship with technological, economic, and political development.